Benozzo Gozzoli: Apprenticeship

 Gozzoli was born Benozzo di Lese, son of a tailor, in the village of Sant'Ilario a Colombano around 1421.
 His family moved to nearby Florence in 1427.
 According to the 16th century Italian biographer Giorgio Vasari, Gozzoli was a pupil and assistant of Fra Angelico in the early part of his career.

-Gozzoli assisted Angelico in the execution of fresco decorations in the dormitory cells of the Convent of San Marco in Florence.
+Gozzoli assisted Fra Angelico in the execution of fresco decorations in the dormitory cells of the Convent of San Marco in Florence.
 Established contributions here include The Adoration of the Magi in Cosimo de' Medici's cell and the Women at the Tomb in a larger depiction of the Resurrection of Christ in cell 8.
 Like many other Early Renaissance painters, Benozzo was initially trained as a goldsmith as well as a painter.

 Between 1444 and 1447, he was therefore able to collaborate with Lorenzo Ghiberti on the famous Gates of Paradise of the Florence Baptistery.

 On 23 May 1447, Benozzo was with Fra Angelico in Rome, to where they were called by Pope Eugene IV to carry out fresco decorations in a chapel in the Vatican Palace.
 This chapel was later demolished, so nothing of these works remains.
-He then accompanied Angelico to Umbria, where they decorated a chapel vault in the Orvieto Cathedral.
+He then accompanied Fra Angelico to Umbria, where they decorated a chapel vault in the Chapel of the Madonna di San Brizio in the Orvieto Cathedral.

 Due to political complications in the city, they completed only two of the four vault webs and were again summoned to the Vatican, where the pair worked for Nicholas V in the Niccoline Chapel until June 1448.
 Gozzoli is assumed to have made significant contributions in the chapel's frescoes.
 Furthermore, the attribution of a 1449 Madonna and Child Giving Blessings in the church of Santa Maria sopra Minerva is disputed between Gozzoli and Fra Angelico.
 In Rome, Gozzoli also executed a fresco of St Anthony of Padua in the Basilica of Santa Maria in Aracoeli.

 Both Fra Angelico and Lorenzo Ghiberti were to influence much of Gozzoli's work for the rest of his life.
 From Ghiberti he learned precision in depicting the finest details and how to illustrate a story vividly, while from Fra Angelico, he took his bright color palette, transferring it to the art of fresco painting.